-It is 2019 (Happy New Year!) and what a way to start the year by coming up with a list of the 50 Best Things To Do In Seoul & South Korea Travel Guide.
-This guide is a list of the best things and highly recommended activities to do in your visit to Seoul.
+This guide is a list of the 50 best things and highly recommended activities to do during your visit to Seoul.
 So let’s get this party started!

 Special note: Some of these recommendations have affiliate links on them which may or may not provide us with a small amount of commission with no extra cost to you.

 - Tour around Seoul via Seoul Sightseeing Tour Bus – the most efficient and cost-effective way to tour around Seoul is via the Seoul Sightseeing Tour bus.
 It is a